 - Immigrants can continue to access health care services at community health centers, regardless of their immigration status, and at a reduced cost or free of charge depending on their income.
 However, people should call first to ask about the availability of COVID-19 screening and testing.
 Health centers may assess patients over the phone or through telehealth.

 - Eligibility for Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act (ACA) marketplaces has not changed.

-- U.S. Citizenship and Immigration Services (USCIS) recently posted an alert clarifying that it will not consider testing, treatment, or preventive care (including vaccines if a vaccine becomes available) related to COVID-19 in a public charge inadmissibility determination, even if the health care services are covered by Medicaid.
+- U.S. Citizenship and Immigration Services (USCIS) posted an alert clarifying that it will not consider testing, treatment, or preventive care (including vaccines if a vaccine becomes available) related to COVID-19 in a public charge inadmissibility determination, even if the health care services are covered by Medicaid.

 More details are provided below.

-- Anyone who is uninsured and not covered by Medicaid, the Children’s Health Insurance Program (CHIP), the Affordable Care Act (ACA) marketplace, or any other individual or group health plan is eligible for testing that will be paid for by this fund.
+- Anyone who is uninsured and not covered by Medicaid, the Children’s Health Insurance Program (CHIP), the Affordable Care Act (ACA) marketplace, or any other individual or group health plan is eligible for testing that can be paid for by this fund.

 - Receipt of testing or other health care services through the disaster medical system will not be considered a negative factor in a “public charge” determination.

 - The CARES Act clarified that the definition of uninsured individuals includes people who are enrolled in a Medicaid program or health plan that does not provide the minimum essential coverage defined by the Affordable Care Act, as well as low-income adults in states that opted not to expand their Medicaid programs, However, the act does not cover the costs of treatment directly.